 Arusha is a multicultural city with a majority Tanzanian population of mixed backgrounds.
 There are indigenous African, Arab-Tanzanian and Indian-Tanzanian population.
 We also have a small European and an American minority population.
 Religions of the Arushan population include Christianity, Islam, Sikhism and Hinduism.

 Arusha is at the heart of Tanzania's safari industry.
-Virtually everyone visiting Tanzania’s Northern parks will travel through this town.
-The streets are lined with tour operators selling safaris, and 4×4’s seem to be setting off at every turn.
-However, Arusha is definitely more than just a safari town; it has superb views of Kilimanjaro and with a number of coffee plantations situated around the edge of town, it is a great place to stay for a day or two before heading out on safari.
+Virtually everyone visiting Tanzania’s Northern parks will travel through this town on his Tanzania safari tour.
+The streets are lined with tour operators selling safaris, and 4x4’s seem to be setting off at every turn.
+However, Arusha is definitely more than just a safari town; it has superb views of Kilimanjaro and with a number of coffee plantations situated around the edge of town, it is a great place to stay for a day or two before heading out on safari in Tanzania.